dart-lang/site-www/src/_guides/language/analysis-options.md

 ### Disabling individual rules

-If you include an analysis options file such as the one in `pedantic`, you might want to disable some of the included rules.
+If you include an analysis options file such as the one in `lints`, you might want to disable some of the included rules.
 Disabling individual rules is similar to enabling them, but requires the use of a map rather than a list